 Section 1 – California Democratic Party

-Club representatives to the California Democratic Party’s (CDP) Pre-Endorsement Conferences shall be allocated as follows: one representative, residing in the Assembly District, for each full (not fraction thereof) twenty (20) registered Democratic Club members in good standing in the Assembly District who are listed on a roster submitted by July 1 of each odd-numbered year to both the San Diego County Democratic Party and the appropriate CDP Regional Director(s).
+Club representatives to the California Democratic Party’s (CDP) Pre-Endorsement Conferences shall be allocated as follows: one (1) representative, residing in the Assembly District, for each full (not fraction thereof) twenty (20) registered Democratic Club members in good standing in the Assembly District, who are listed on a roster submitted to both the SDCDP and the appropriate CDP Regional Director(s), each odd-numbered year by the deadline provided by the CDP.
 The roster shall be certified by the Club’s President, Secretary, or Treasurer.
 Representatives should be equally apportioned between men and women to the extent possible.

 Section 2 – San Diego County Democratic Party

-Under the Club’s charter with the San Diego County Democratic Party (SDCDP), its President is a representative to the SDCDP Central Committee as an Associate Member.
+Under the Club’s charter with the SDCDP, its President is a representative to the SDCDP Central Committee as an Associate Member.
 If the President is already a Central Committee member or chooses not to serve, a different representative may be selected to serve his or her term according to the provisions of Sections 3 and 4 of this Article.
 An Associate Member application, for the President or any other representative, must be submitted to the SDCDP within thirty (30) calendar days of his or her selection by the Club.

 Section 3 – Selection

 Club representatives to the CDP and SDCDP (and any other official representatives, delegates, and/or alternates from the Club to conferences, caucuses, councils, conventions, and other such meetings) shall be selected by a majority vote cast at a duly noticed Club meeting or, if that cannot occur, at a regular or special meeting, designated by the President.

 Club representatives described in this Article, when participating in voting and discussion in that capacity, shall adhere to and represent the Club’s official positions on endorsements and other matters wherever applicable, and shall agree to do so prior to their selection.